muratk3n/thirdwave/en/tweets/2020/week15b.md

 ---

-Still see some being adamantly agajnst red meat.
+Still see some being adamantly against red meat.
 Yeah go ahead, do that.
 I'll eat mine than I'll kick your ass.
 I'll kick your ass and take your wife.
 I'll rename your children, Eenie, Meenie, Mo.
 Or A, B, C.. however I like it..
 Then you'll understand you made big